 The Schloss Thalheim chapel is the perfect size.
 By offering space for about 55 people seated and 20 people standing, you can actually call it a small church.
 On the other hand, its size always guarantees a private setting and extremely romantic atmosphere – not least due to the colourful stained glass windows.

 The single nave building has an accessible slightly raised choir stall with wooden balustrade, small organ and direct access to the manor house.
 The chapel has a Baroque altar and all of this not far from Vienna.

 During the careful restoration of this Baroque gem, great attention was paid to largely preserving the historical structure with all its details.
 The only things added were pleasant amenities like heating, comfortable seating and a modern technology and lighting concept.

 A wedding location since the High Baroque period

-Tradition also meets the modern in the Schloss THALHEIM chapel creating a unique symbiosis for you.
+The traditional also meets the modern in the Schloss Thalheim chapel creating a unique symbiosis for you.
 This place's uniqueness was already appreciated more than 300 years ago by the builder and architect of the chapel, Jakob Prandtauer.

 After completing several years of a travelling apprenticeship in Bavaria and Salzburg he entered into the service of Count Albert Ernst Gurland, the former owner of Schloss Thalheim.
 Prandtauer created garden sculptures and cornices first of all, then a summer house later on and finally the chapel in the form it is still preserved today.
 In Thalheim he also got to know the countess' maid, Maria Elisabeth Rennberger, who he married on 21 July 1692.
 Roughly two decades later, Jakob Prandtauer finally gained world fame as the architect of Melk Abbey.